Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Online uncertainty updates: Kalman--Bucy filtering and a plug-in decision-time benchmark

 \section{Online uncertainty updates: Kalman--Bucy filtering and a plug-in decision-time benchmark}

 \textbf{Purpose and scope.} Sections~\ref{subsubsec:gaussian-drift-static} and \ref{subsubsec:gaussian-drift-ou-belief} focus on \emph{decision-time} benchmarks in which an uncertainty description $q$ is treated as given and the investor optimizes under the corresponding $\theta$-blind deployability constraint.
 In practice, however, new data arrive and the uncertainty description is updated over time by an external estimation/filtering engine, a viewpoint that aligns with learning/estimation-risk portfolio choice and Bayesian decision-time formulations \citep{barberis2000investor,pastor2000portfolio,xia2001learning}.
-This subsection records a simple linear--Gaussian example in which such an updated description $q_t$ arises endogenously via a Kalman--Bucy filter (a canonical partially observed diffusion setting; see, e.g., \citet{bensoussan1985optimal,pham2017dynamic}), and then formalizes a \emph{plug-in} workflow: at each decision time, treat the current uncertainty description $q_t$ as given and compute a decision-time optimal control under that $q_t$.
+This appendix records a simple linear--Gaussian example in which such an updated description $q_t$ arises endogenously via a Kalman--Bucy filter, and then formalizes a \emph{plug-in} workflow: at each decision time, treat the current uncertainty description $q_t$ as given and compute a decision-time optimal control under that $q_t$.

 We emphasize that solving the fully optimal partial-observation (belief-state) control problem is \emph{not} the goal of this paper; rather, we view the resulting $q_t$ as an external input to decision-time optimization.
-In particular, our simulation-based Pontryagin-guided solvers developed later (Section~\ref{sec:pgdpo-uncertainty}) can be used as inner-loop engines that are refreshed whenever a new uncertainty description $q_t$ becomes available.
+In particular, the simulation-based Pontryagin-guided solvers developed in Section~\ref{sec:pgdpo-uncertainty} can be used as inner-loop engines that are refreshed whenever a new uncertainty description $q_t$ becomes available.

-\textbf{A linear--Gaussian hidden-premium model (OU state, observed returns).} We use a stylized linear--Gaussian counterpart of the mean-reverting premium setting, but now assume the premium factor is not directly observed.
-Let $Y_t\in\mathbb R^m$ be a latent premium factor following an OU dynamics
+\textbf{A linear--Gaussian hidden-premium model (OU state, observed returns).} Let $Y_t\in\mathbb{R}^m$ be a latent premium factor following an OU dynamics